 We put on three coats, waiting a day between each coat.

-I’ve ordered the faucet from Overstock for $175 (by far the most expensive part of this whole project!) and once it comes in, we’ll be ready to get this all hooked up!!!
+I’ve ordered the faucet from Overstock for $175 (by far the most expensive part of this whole project!).
+Once it comes in, we’ll be ready to get this all hooked up!!!
 I’m dying to see how it all turns out!
-In the meantime, we’re waiting for these nonstop showers to give us a break so we can do some painting in the bathroom.
+In the meantime, we’re waiting for these nonstop showers to give us a break.
+Looking forward to doing some painting in the bathroom.